ElementoBorzi/dll-injector/README.md

 Allows you to inject one or more dlls into an executable exe file

 ## How to?
-Launch program by name(cmdline1) and inject dll to him(cmdline1) [situational cmdline3 and next, transferred to launch program]
+start program and inject dll by one click
-Example usage:
-  launch Game.exe mydll.dll -directx
+usage: launch Game.exe MyLib.dll [command line]